biznisbox/biznisbox/README.md

 ## About

-BiznisBox is a web application for managing your business.
+BiznisBox is a web application for managing invoices.
 It is a simple and easy to use application that allows you to manage your business in one place.
 It is a great tool for small and medium-sized businesses.

 <img src="https://biznisbox.com/biznisbox_dashboard.png" width="100%" alt="BiznisBox Dashboard" />

 ## Features

-BiznisBox is open source business management software.
-It is a great tool for small and medium-sized businesses.
-It is a simple and easy to use application that allows you to manage your business in one place.
+BiznisBox is open source invoice management software.
 It integrates with Stripe and PayPal for payments.
 It also integrates with Nordigen for bank account data.

 -   Dashboard with statistics and charts
 -   Customers